facelessuser/RegReplace/docs/src/markdown/usage.md

                         Only used for regex replaces and replace.
 ```

-Once you have replacements defined, there are a number of ways you can run a sequence.
+Once you've defined replacements, there are a number of ways to run a sequence.
 One way is to create a command in the command palette by editing/creating a `Default.sublime-commands` in your `User` folder and then adding your command(s).

 Basic replacement command: